MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-quantization.md

 ---

-## Add the HNSW algorithm
+## Add the vector search algorithm

-Make sure your index has the Hierarchical Navigable Small Worlds (HNSW) algorithm.
-Built-in quantization isn't supported with exhaustive KNN.
+You can use HNSW algorithm or exhaustive KNN in the 2024-11-01-preview REST API.
+For the stable version, use HNSW only.

    ```json
    "vectorSearch": {